Anamelechi/Home-Server-Hosting-Solution-With-Cloudflare-Tunnel/README.md

 - **Cloudflare Security:**
   - SSL/TLS encryption ensures that data in transit is secure.
   - Cloudflare rules provide additional security, such as blocking malicious traffic and DDoS protection.
+-  **Enhanced Monitoring:**
+  - Prometheus and Grafana provide insights into server performance and potential issues.

 ## Data Flow
 1. **User Request:**